-Samsung DROID Prime bringing Ice Cream Sandwich to Verizon in October?Alex Wagner - Deputy Managing Editor, News Desk
+Samsung DROID Prime bringing Ice Cream Sandwich to Verizon in October?Alex Wagner - Editorial Director of News and Content

 Heads up, Verizon customers: we've got some news that may just cure your no-Galaxy-S-II blues.
 According to a source speaking to BGR, Verizon plans to exclusively launch the Samsung DROID Prime — aka Nexus Prime — in October.
 The device will reportedly carry the model number SCH-i515 and is expected to be the first Android Ice Cream Sandwich device on the market.
 BGR's source also claims to have knowledge of why Verizon passed on the Galaxy S II, alleging that "Verizon doesn’t think the Samsung GALAXY S II will be competitive with the iPhone 5 when it launches.”